Fire and rescue services

 More information:

-States of emergency may be implemented in response to civil unrest, giving the armed forces responsibility for law and order.
+States of emergency may be implemented in response to civil unrest, allowing the armed forces to support the police in maintaining law and order.
 Some civil rights could be suspended.
+For information on states of emergency, visit the legal gazette El Peruano official newspaper (in Spanish).

 National or regional strikes can be called at short notice, further disrupting domestic air travel, public transport and road networks.